 I’m shocked to say that I think this might be one of the only stews on this entire blog.
 When I realized this, I was shook!
 I grew up eating stews of all kinds because my mother believed in the power of warm food on a cold day.
-It can turn your mood completely around and feel like you just ate a huge hug.
+It can turn your mood completely around.
+This cozy beef autumnal stew is the jam!

 In film school I was known—and yes, I say this braggingly–to always have the best food on my sets.
 I would approach local restaurants and ask for a donation, i.e., meals.
 And they would happily cater our shoots because we were poor college students of the arts and they loved what we created.
 Panera was one of those places that donated.
 And on one of the coldest days in October, we had their broccoli and cheddar soup with sandwiches and bread and salads; it transformed everyone’s mood.
 It was magical to see what the power of a good meal could do for people working hard.